shawnmckinney/LdapEntityManager/PROPOSAL.md

   - postalCode
 ```

-data listed in same order:
+Data values must be listed in the same order:
 ```
 addresses:
   - Suite 2112$157 Riverside Ave